penguian/access-esm-build-gadi/README.md

 ### Build environment:

-A file scripts/environment.sh is created automatically by the makefile, it can be edited if required.
+A file environment.sh is created automatically by the makefile, it can be edited if required.
 This file sets up the build environment for all submodules.